nwisbeta/github.io/pages/apiguides/apiguides_getting_started_hapi.md

 ## FHIR® libraries

+### .NET
-For this version of the test server, NWIS used a .NET framework and wrote its sample integrations in C#.
+For this version of the test server, NWIS used a Microsoft .NET framework and wrote its sample integrations in C#.

 NWIS used the Hl7.Fhir.Specification.STU3 NuGet package, which provides client tools and functionality for working with the FHIR specification.